kralonur/Solidity-NFT-Marketplace-Realization/README.md

 Hardhat development environment being used to write this contract.

-The test coverage is %100 for NftMarketplace and ERC721WithAccessControl(result from solidity-coverage).
+The test coverage is %100 for NftMarketplace,ERC1155Marketplace, ERC721WithAccessControl(result from solidity-coverage).

 For linting solhint and prettier is being used.